Beacon: Single-Turn Diagnosis and Mitigation of Latent Sycophancy in Large Language Models: Conclusion

 Through controlled binary comparisons and fine-grained failure analysis, Beacon enables precise measurement of policy-level preferences, advancing beyond the characterization of sycophancy as a vague or anecdotal flaw toward a mechanistically grounded understanding of model behavior.

 Baseline evaluations reveal the pervasive ineffectiveness, and occasionally harmful impact of shallow, prompt-based interventions.
-In contrast, representation-level interventions, particularly cluster-specific activation steering, effectively modulate these latent biases, demonstrating the potential of internal, layerwise control for alignment.
+In contrast, representation-level interventions effectively modulate these latent biases, demonstrating the potential of internal, layerwise control for alignment.

 Beacon lays the groundwork for systematic studies of alignment, including the exploration of internal policy geometries, the evaluation of layered mitigation strategies, and consistent benchmarking of novel generative systems.
 The full dataset, comprising 420 curated prompt-response pairs with human annotations, is publicly available to support ongoing research in this domain.